Depression, Anxiety, and ADHD in Children—How You Can Make a Difference

 If a child expresses thoughts of suicide, call 911 or the Suicide and Crisis Lifeline at 988.
 Take any signs of suicidal ideation or statements about suicide very seriously and get them professional help as soon as possible.
 Depression will not go away on its own.

-Check out this video for more information about depression in youth:
+Watch the video below for more information about depression in youth.

 What You Can Do to Support Youth Mental Health

 As a consistent presence in a child’s life, you have the chance to make a positive impact on their mental health.
 In addition to learning about mental health conditions, you can teach them skills that will help them take care of themselves, such as:

 - Role modeling mental self-care.
 As an adult, one of the best ways to teach anything is to role model it yourself.
 Show children how to use healthy coping skills to work through problems and display good self-esteem.

 - Facilitate healthy relationships.
 Having strong relationships is important to start in childhood and it impacts life-long wellbeing.
 Do what you can to help your child build positive relationships by encouraging their involvement in activities they enjoy and by modeling healthy relationships in your own life.

 - Create a safe, positive home space.
 Having a peaceful home life offers a much-needed respite for children and teens.
 Become aware of your child’s media use at home.
 Make time for family activities.
 Doing these things can make a big difference and encourage children to open up to you if they are having trouble.

 - Work on building resilience.
 Being able to work through life’s ups and downs can help improve mental health.
 You can prepare your child to make it through hard times by teaching them emotional resilience by helping them achieve goals, nurture a positive self-view and accept change.

 Be an advocate for those you love and you can make a tremendous difference in their lives.